zalando/pg_view/README.rst

 - psycopg2
 - curses

 By default, pg_view assumes that it can connect to a local PostgreSQL instance with the user postgres and no password.
 Some systems might require you to change your pg_hba.conf file or set the password in .pgpass.
-You can use (-c) to specify a different user name in the configuration file, although specifying the file will turn off autodetection of connection parameters and available databases.
+You can override the default user name with -U command-line option or by setting the user key in the configuration file (see below).

 ==============
-How pg_view Works:
+How pg_view works:
 ==============

 pg_view queries system/process information files once per second.
-It also runs external programs — df, du, etc. — to obtain filesystem information.
+It also queries the filesystem to obtain postgres data directory and xlog usage statistics.
 Please note that the latter function might add an extra load to your disk subsystem.

 .. image:: https://raw.github.com/zalando/pg_view/master/images/pg_view_screenshot.png
    :alt: pg_view screenshot